-Yes, DocuSign is HIPAA compliant.
+Yes, DocuSign has defined itself as HIPAA compliant.
 DocuSign states that its security and privacy features are in full compliance with HIPAA standards.
 DocuSign will also sign a business associate agreement (BAA).

 DocuSign is fully compliant with the security and privacy requirements of HIPAA.
 DocuSign also meets Health and Human Services (HHS) standards for digital signatures.